redkite-labs/redkitecms-docs/book/install-alphalemoncms.rst

     Before you begin, you'll need to create a bundle.
 Learn more about this topic from the `Symfony2 book`_

-AlphaLemon CMS does not add anything new to Symfony2, so it requires you to create that bundle too.
+RedKite CMS does not add anything new to Symfony2, so it requires you to create that bundle too.

 From the top level folder of your Symfony2 application, run the following command: